JuliaLang/julia/doc/stdlib/base.rst

    Returns a SubArray, which stores the input ``A`` and ``inds`` rather than computing the result immediately.
 Calling ``getindex`` on a SubArray computes the indices on the fly.

+.. function:: parent(A)

+   Returns the "parent array" of an array view type (e.g., SubArray), or the array itself if it is not a view

+.. function:: parentindexes(A)

+   From an array view ``A``, returns the corresponding indexes in the parent

 .. function:: slicedim(A, d, i)

    Return all the data of ``A`` where the index for dimension ``d`` equals ``i``.
 Equivalent to ``A[:,:,...,i,:,:,...]`` where ``i`` is in position ``d``.